Mississippi Adult Name Change Petition

 Step 3 – Attend Name Change Hearing (if required)

 The petitioner must bring the Order to Change Name to the hearing.
-The petitioner should be prepared to answer questions about their name change to the judge.
-If granted, the judge will sign the Order.
+The petitioner should be prepared to answer the judge’s questions.
+If the name change is granted, the judge will sign the Order.

-The signed Order must be filed with the chancery clerk’s office.
+The signed Order will be filed by the Chancery Clerk’s Office.
 Copies of the Order will be used to update the petitioner’s name on their official identification, with government entities, financial institutions, and other vital records.

 Marriage and Divorce